 Heartburn is common.
-For many people, the symptoms are mild or intermittent; but millions will suffer from severe or daily heartburn and regurgitation, this is known as GERD (Gastro-Esophageal Reflux Disease) and this affects up to 20% of the U.S. population.
+For many people, the symptoms are mild or intermittent; however, millions suffer from severe or daily heartburn and regurgitation.
+This is known as gastroesophageal reflux disease (GERD) and it affects up to 20% of the U.S. population.
 GERD is defined as esophageal damage and/or reflux affecting daily activities.
 Of those who suffer from GERD, many are unable to obtain complete relief from commonly prescribed or over-the-counter medications.
-Over time, chronic reflux can cause damage to the esophagus that can lead to trouble swallowing or even pre-cancerous conditions such as Barrett’s Esophagus.
+Over time, chronic reflux can cause damage to the esophagus that can lead to trouble swallowing or even pre-cancerous conditions, such as Barrett’s esophagus.

-Tripp Buckley, M.D., Director of the Heartburn and Esophageal Disorders Center at UT Health Austin, is a trained general surgeon with a subspecialty in foregut surgery, which involves the esophagus and stomach.
-“Specifically, we focus on gastroesophageal reflux disease, or GERD, as well as other esophageal disorders like achalasia, a complex swallowing disorder,” says Dr. Buckley.
+F. P. “Tripp” Buckley III, MD, who serves as the Surgical Director of Digestive Health, a clinical partnership between UT Health Austin and Ascension Seton, is a trained general surgeon with a subspecialty in foregut surgery, which involves the esophagus and stomach.
+“Specifically, we focus on gastroesophageal reflux disease, or GERD, as well as other esophageal disorders, such as achalasia, a complex swallowing disorder,” says Dr. Buckley.

 Dr. Buckley has been practicing medicine in Texas for over ten years, and he was thrilled to be invited to join the UT Health Austin clinical practice and Dell Medical School faculty.
-“My entire team couldn’t be more excited to be a part of this new medical center where we are able to leverage the power of the medical school to enable us to take the best care of our patients while remaining at the forefront of medical research,” he says.
-“My team and I are committed to applying our full energy to address GERD as a condition and a disorder so that we can improve people’s lives and hopefully disrupt the progression of GERD to esophageal cancer.”
+“My entire team couldn’t be more excited to be a part of this new medical center where we are able to leverage the power of the medical school to enable us to take the best care of our patients while remaining at the forefront of medical research,” shares Dr. Buckley.
+“My team and I are committed to applying our full energy to address GERD as a condition and a disorder so that we can improve out patients’ lives and hopefully disrupt the progression of GERD from turning into esophageal cancer.”